Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 I've added some context to our asserts, so we can quickly see if anything went wrong.

-But when we run `cargo test`, everything passes, which is great!
+When we run `cargo test`, everything passes, which is great!

+---

-But because we're working with strings, we should check strings that contain more than just ascii characters.
+However, because we're working with strings, we should check strings that contain more than just ascii characters.

 Let's write another test for `split_at`.

+---

-It's exactly the same but we've used "Hello World" in Japanese... hopefully, let me know if I got it wrong in the comments.
+This is exactly the same but we've used "Hello World" in Japanese... hopefully, let me know if I got it wrong in the comments.

 Now when we run the tests, this test fails.

+---

-This is where testing gets really nuanced, we need to test our expectations of the behaviour, not necessarily that the code did what we programmed it to.
+This is where testing gets really nuanced, we need to test our expectations of the behaviour, not that the code did what we programmed it to.

-In the test, I wrote that I expect the result to be the first 3 characters, but last week, I mentioned this would return a length in bytes.
+In the test, I wrote that I expect the result to be the first 3 characters, but in the last video, I mentioned this would return a length in bytes.

-The Japanese character "ko" is 3 bytes in length, which is why its the only character thats returned.
+The Japanese character "ko" is 3 bytes in length, which is why it's the only character that's returned.

 If we asked for two bytes instead, the split would fall inside a character and this function would panic and crash our program.

-Regardless, from the name `split_at` I think number of characters is the right behaviour here, so lets fix our function.
+Regardless of that though, from the name `split_at` I think number of characters is the right behaviour here, so lets fix our function.

+---

-Don't worry too much about this too much yet, we're going to cover iterators in a future video but to explain the fix:
+Don't worry too much about this yet, we're going to cover iterators in a future video but to explain the fix:

 `.chars()` returns an iterator over each character in the string.

-We then use `.take()` to only take (at most) the number of characters we wanted to split at.
+We then use `.take()` to only take (at most) the number of characters we wanted to split at from that first iterator.

 We then `.map()` over each character and get its size in bytes, which turns the character into a usize number.

-Finally we `.sum()` the iterator which adds every number in the iterator together.
+Finally, we `.sum()` the iterator which adds every number in the iterator together.

+---

 This turns the length in chars into a new length in bytes and will be correct regardless of what size in bytes those characters are.